-- Bait-and-Switch: From the second chapter, the expectation that Simoom is talking about a vibrator or similar object, since this was preceded by a mention of "marital aids", but subverted to the extent that it loops back to talking of sexual subjects, of a sort:Oh!
-Simoom exclaimed then, suddenly brightening.
-A marital aid?
-Like one of those things with knobs on?
+- Bait-and-Switch: From the second chapter, the expectation that Simoom is talking about a vibrator or similar object, since this was preceded by a mention of "marital aids" and he made extensive mentions of things like knobs, tapering shapes and magical "extra boosts", but subverted to the extent that although he was talking about drink mixers, it loops back to talking of sexual subjects, of a sort, when he bluntly suggests getting the married couple an aphrodisiac.

 - Bread, Eggs, Breaded Eggs: From Chapter 2, when Burro's asking Asinara to leave him be, and explore Canterlot:Appreciate some culture.
 Appreciate some drinks.
 Appreciate some cultured drinks.

 - The Cavalry: Towards the end, a rather ragtag group of the international guests to the wedding — Burro Delver and his aides, Chieftain Gellert and his nephew, Bullwalda Greenhorn, his wife Goldtorc and their guard, and a collection of Black Company sheep — manages to fight off the changelings in the castle grounds and mounts a unified charge towards the throne room, bent on taking down Chrysalis or die trying.
 As per canon, though, they don't get the chance, as Shining Armor and Cadance's love explosion takes care of the changelings before they can do it.